-Heitkamp says it’s not all about resisting Trump
+ND Dem’s skillful moves to hold Senate seat in Trump country

 Heitkamp has championed Trump’s move to loosen federal rules that she has called onerous for North Dakota’s farmers and mining industry.
 Last month, she stood gleefully alongside Trump as he signed a measure easing regulations on community banks and credit unions, on which many farmers and rural businesses rely.

 Heitkamp also has voted to confirm 21 of Trump’s 26 Cabinet-level nominations.
-Only West Virginia Sen. Joe Manchin, another Democrat facing re-election in a conservative state, has voted for more.
+Only Sen. Joe Manchin, D-W.Va., who also faces re-election in a conservative state, has voted for more.
 Heitkamp has voted for the vast majority of Trump’s judicial nominees, including Supreme Court Justice Neil Gorsuch.

 Cramer, whose main campaign claim is his devotion to the president, has criticized Heitkamp for voting in December against Trump’s tax cuts, his chief domestic achievement.